adellewigley/SouthamptonKidsMap/README.md

 # Southampton Kids Map

-This project was created as a competition entry for a Code First Girls BAsic Web Development Course
+This project was created as a competition entry for a Code First Girls Basic Web Development Course

 The motivation behind this project was to create a basic website where I could implement the skills learnt on the course: *CSS, HTML and Javascript,* as well as implement a simple web map based on *Leaflet.*